Tantas cosas hay

 It’s yours.

-Plenty were the locks
+Plenty are the locks

 fastening my soul

-plenty were the chains
+plenty are the chains

 imprisoning my heart